ahilbers/importance_subsampling/README.md

 A directory outputs is created with all relevant PSM outputs.

-- 'main.py': main python script
+- `main.py`: main python script
-- 'scripts.py': relevant definitions and scripts.
+- `scripts.py`: relevant definitions and scripts.

 ### Supplementary material

-- 'supplementary_material.pdf': PDF file with results of applying _importance subsampling_ to the demand_wind_national_grid.csv timeseries data instead of demand_wind.csv as in the paper.
+- `supplementary_material.pdf`: PDF file with results of applying _importance subsampling_ to the demand_wind_national_grid.csv timeseries data instead of demand_wind.csv as in the paper.